National Cycle Route 1: Scarborough to South Shields

-From Scarborough to Whitby, the route directly follows the course of the former Scarborough and Whitby Railway, now known locally as The Cinder Track.
-The terrain is mostly off-road and passes over the Larpool Viaduct.
+From Scarborough to Whitby, the route uses the Cinder Track, an off-road footpath and cycleway that directly follows the course of the former Scarborough and Whitby Railway, and passes over the Larpool Viaduct.
 The route is disconnected between Whitby and Staithes.
 The North York Moors National Park Authority is researching the possibility of a cycle link between the two, possibly over an old railway line.
 After Staithes, the route drops back onto the road and follows the coast road to Redcar and through the south of Middlesbrough.
 Crossing the Tees Barrage at Stockton on Tees, the route then snakes through the town before joining the former Castle Eden Railway, now The Castle Eden Walkway.
 This travels directly north to Sunderland, snakes through the city and crosses the River Wear over the Wearmouth Bridge before heading towards the coast, where it then follows the coast road all the way to South Shields and reaching the River Tyne.
 The final part of this section of the route enters the Pedestrian and Cyclist Tyne Tunnel to cross the river to Newcastle upon Tyne.